ksalama/merlin-on-gcp/README.md

-# Nvidia Merlin on GCP
+# NVIDIA Merlin on GCP
 An example of running NVidia Merlin on Google Cloud